 LARAINE GAUNT, CREATOR & DIRECTOR, IT'S OK TO BE DIFFERENT

 Laraine Gaunt is a highly regarded educator and proud founder of It’s OK to be Different, an award-winning education program that teaches kindness and empathy to children from preschool through middle school.
-The literature-based program created by Laraine has reached thousands of children in 17 public and private schools in Monmouth County, New Jersey over 40 years.
+The literature-based program created by Laraine has reached thousands of children in 17 public and private schools in Monmouth County, New Jersey for over 40 years.

 As a special education teacher in 1979, Laraine first developed It’s OK to be Different to help children respect differences, specifically disabilities.
 The program now includes six segments designed to foster understanding of disabilities, respect for differences and appreciation of diversity to build tolerance in children and communities.
-To mark its 40th anniversary in 2019, It’s OK to be Different is introducing a new element – the Upstander Club, which gives young people opportunities to advocate for social justice and contribute to their communities through volunteerism.
+To mark its 40th anniversary in 2019, It’s OK to be Different is introducing a new element – the UPstander Club, which gives young people opportunities to advocate for social justice and contribute to their communities through volunteerism.

 Laraine’s rewarding career as an educator began at the Katzenbach School for the Deaf in Trenton, NJ.
 She went on to share her skills and passion for teaching children with disabilities in several New Jersey school districts, including the Middletown Township Public School District where she taught special education for 22 years.
 She also worked for four years in the speech and hearing department at Riverview Medical Center in Red Bank, NJ.